shakes76/PatternFlow/image/README.md

 It is based on convolution of the image with the appropriate kernels (called Sobel kernels), to give the resultant edge maps.

 **Kernels used**

-Here we have used 2 kernels, one for horizontal edge detection and the other for vertical edge detection.
+Here we have used 2 kernels, one for horizontal edges and the other for vertical edges.

 **Sobel_h (detects horizontal edges) = [ [1,2,1], [0,0,0], [-1,-2,-1] ] **